 Feedback: In 2017, PSEG Long Island began using a third-party vendor product known as the Spend Optimization Suite (SOS) to support capital prioritization decision processes.
 NorthStar auditors noted that while PSEG Long Island's use of SOS in selecting projects for the 2018 capital budget was "a good start," SOS had only been implemented on a "pilot" basis and procedures remained under development.

-In 2022, for IT and Customer Operations projects, PSEG Long Island began to use automatically generated "Project Justification Documents" (PJDs), which are an output of the SOS System.
-LIPA deems the implementation of this recommendation to remain In Progress pending LIPA's Independent Verification and Validation (IV&V) that the optimization tool is in fact operational in IT and Customer Operations, and subsequent completion of LIPA Internal Audit testing.

-Finally, LIPA staff continues to review the current use of the SOS tool and

-LIPA is currently evaluating other tools used by other utilities that can provide enterprise-wide prioritization and optimization.
-Therefore, the implementation plan for this recommendation remains In Progress.
+While several implementation steps have been completed, LIPA has not been provided evidence that an operational SOS program is currently being used in areas beyond what was noted in the 2018 Management Audit.
+Accordingly, LIPA deems the implementation of this recommendation to remain In Progress pending LIPA's Independent Verification and Validation (IV&V) that the optimization tool is in fact operational in IT and Customer Operations, and pending completion of LIPA Internal Audit testing.
+Finally, LIPA staff continues to review the current use of the SOS tool and LIPA is currently evaluating other tools used by other utilities that can provide enterprise-wide prioritization and optimization.